JuliaDataScience/JuliaDataScience/contents/dataframes_transform.md

 @sco process=without_caption_label grades_2020()
 ```

-Suppose we would want to increase all the grades in `grades_2020` by 1.
+Suppose we want to increase all the grades in `grades_2020` by 1.
-First, we define a function that take as argument a vector of data and return all of its elements increased by 1.
+First, we define a function that takes as argument a vector of data and returns all of its elements increased by 1.
-Then we use the `transform` function from `DataFrames.jl` that, as all native `DataFrames.jl`'s functions, takes a `DataFrame` as first argument followed by the transformation syntax:
+Then we use the `transform` function from `DataFrames.jl` that, like all native `DataFrames.jl`'s functions, takes a `DataFrame` as first argument followed by the transformation syntax:

 ```jl
 s = """